uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 The study builds on previous research, such as the work by Botsis and Panagiotopoulos, which applied Dijkstra’s algorithm to campus navigation [2].
 By densifying the graph model and developing a web application, this research seeks to enhance user experience and improve the routing algorithm's effectiveness.
 This focused approach aims to fill existing gaps and extend the applicability of Dijkstra’s algorithm to more complex and dynamic traffic forecasting scenarios within road networks.

 ### 2.4.
 Summary of Literature Review and Objectives
+### Findings:
+- Dijkstra’s Algorithm: Proven effective for finding shortest paths in graphs.
+Ideal for navigation in complex environments like university campuses and road networks [4, 5].